MyWay is a map-style app that helps women students feel safer walking on their own, particularly at night.

 See MyWay in action in this 2-minute video:

 MyWay – the back-story

-This project is the brainchild of our trainee IoT consultant, Traecy Elezi.
-She surveyed 50 women students at the University of Reading and uncovered a problem we are excited to help tackle.
+MyWay is the brainchild of our trainee IoT consultant, Traecy Elezi.
+Back in 2019 she surveyed 50 women students at the University of Reading and uncovered a problem she wanted to help tackle.

 Three quick facts:

-- So far this year (Sept 2019) there have been over 2,500 violent or sexual crimes reported to Police in Reading.
+- In 2019 there were over 2,500 violent or sexual crimes reported to Police in Reading.